scsidisk/markdown-css/README.md

 markdown-css
 ============

-Github Markdown CSS - for Markdown Editor Preview
+Github Markdown CSS - for Mou (a Markdown Editor)